Jacquelyn Zita: Professional

 In 2003, Zita helped found the Women's Environmental Institute, a non-profit organization designed to address environmental injustice issues.
 An active member of the WEI, Zita serves as the farm manager and director of education and operations of the institute's Amador Farms.
 This 70 acre farm is a community resource for organic farming, designed as a sustainable operation that provides education and food to the community while helping to foster urban agriculture where food injustice issues are so pronounced.

+Personal life

+Zita and her domestic partner Karen Clark, who was both the first openly gay person to run and be elected to the Minnesota state legislature and also the longest serving state lawmaker in U.S. history, were together for 35 years, and married 11 years prior to Clark's death in 2026.